-Klea Blackhurst, Jim Caruso and Billy Stritch Set for A SWINGING BIRDLAND CHRISTMAS, 12/21-25
+Klea Blackhurst, Jim Caruso and Billy Stritch Set for A SWINGING BIRDLAND CHRISTMAS, Now thru 12/25

 Tickets are now on sale for the fourth annual "A Swinging Birdland Christmas" celebration at Birdland Jazz Club.
 To celebrate the holidays, Birdland regulars KLea Blackhurst, Jim Caruso and Billy Stritch will perform swinging arrangements of beloved seasonal specials like "Christmas Waltz," Kay Thompson's "Holiday Season," "Sleigh Ride," and "I've Got My Love To Keep Me Warm" among other favorites.
 The singers will be joined by Steve Doyle on bass and Carmen Intorre on drums.

-Join in the holiday merrymaking at Birdland Jazz Club with five performances, Saturday, December 21 through Wednesday, December 25.
-All shows will start at 6pm, except on Saturday, December 21 which will start at 5:30pm.
+Join in the holiday merrymaking at Birdland Jazz Club with five performances, today, December 21 through Wednesday, December 25.
+All shows will start at 6pm, except today, December 21 which will start at 5:30pm.

 KLea Blackhurst was recently seen starring in the Goodspeed Opera House production of Hello Dolly and the Nashville production of The Nutty Professor, directed by Jerry Lewis.
 She was also seen on television, featured as Shelby Cross, former prosecutor and hypercritical pundit on the IFC Channel comedy series, "The Onion News Network."
 Her vast theatre credits include Rose in Gypsy, Reno Sweeney in Anything Goes, as well as the role of Debbie, the perpetually enthusiastic drummer in the original Off Broadway production of Oil City Symphony.
 Blackhurst is best known for her acclaimed tribute to Ethel Merman, "Everything the Traffic Will Allow," that has been charming audiences and critics alike nationwide since its New York debut in 2001.
 Among many accolades, this production earned her the inaugural Special Achievement Award from "Time Out New York" magazine.
 The recording of Everything the Traffic Will Allow was named one of the top ten show albums of 2002 by Talkin' Broadway.com.